martins-vds/kubernetes-technical-briefing/LabGuides/module3-instructions.md

 kubectl get nodes
 ```

-# Exercise: Working with Multi-Container Pods, Ephemeral Volumes and ConfigMaps
+## Exercise: Working with Multi-Container Pods, Ephemeral Volumes and ConfigMaps

-This exercise shows how multiple containers within the same pod can use volumes to communicate with each other and how you can use _ConfigMaps_ to mount settings files into containers.
+This exercise shows how multiple containers within the same pod can use volumes to communicate with each other and how you can use `ConfigMaps` to mount settings files into containers.

 The example Deployment below configures a MySQL instance to write its activities to a log file.
-Another container reads that log file, and in a production setting, would send the contents to an external log aggrigator.
-In this example, the 2nd container just outputs the _tail_ of the log file to the console.
+Another container reads that log file, and in a production setting, would send the contents to an external log aggregator.
+In this example, the 2nd container just outputs the `tail` of the log file to the console.

 ### Task 1 - Review and deploy ConfigMaps